RedBready/cors-poc/README.md

 ```
 ./cors.sh 100.10.10.10 https://example.com/admin/users
 ```
-The script will ouptup the two exloit urls for corstest.html and corstest2.html.
+The script will output the two exloit urls for corstest.html and corstest2.html.

 ## Manual Usage
 ```